xunknown/alpha-polymer-archetype/README.txt

 the archetype catalog file is: ~/.m2/repository/archetype-catalog.xml

-create project from this archetype, then run "mvn clean package" the project will package the project JAR in the target directory, with the dependency files and log4j2 config files. in target, use follow command to run the JAR: java -jar <the project JAR file>
+create project from this archetype, then run "mvn clean package" the project will package the project JAR in the target/${project.artifactId}-${project.version} directory, with the dependency files and log4j2 configuration files. in output directory, use follow command to run the JAR: java -jar <the project JAR file>

 change files in src/main/resources/archetype-resources